An Honest Review for Visiting Detroit

 At Greenfield Village you will explore 80 manicured acres of influential buildings, crucial workshops, famous homes, and industrial facilities.
 Within the hour you can step inside George Washington Carver’s log cabin, Thomas Edison’s workshop (where the lightbulb was invented), and a sawmill that was among the first structures ever built by Euro-American settlers.

 Entire towns from yesteryear have been transported by truck and assembled at Greenfield Village.
-Ride in a Model-T car or horse-drawn carriage, learn how to blow glass, watch a baseball game from 1867, learn how textiles are manufactured in a factory or how wool is carded by machine or and how women redecorate their hats at a millinery.
+Ride in a Model-T car or horse-drawn carriage, learn how to blow glass, watch a baseball game from 1867, learn how textiles are manufactured in a factory, or how wool is carded by machine, or and how women redecorate their hats at a millinery.
 There is so much to do at Greenfield Village.

 Detroit Tourist Attractions